nencki-lobi/emocon-mri/pspm/README.md

 ### Batch wrappers

-1. dcm_process_de takes subject label as argument and runs the same batch as dcm_batch_de - this is useful when running in noninteractive mode.
+1. dcm_process_* are functions which take subject label as argument and run an appropriate batch - this is useful when running in noninteractive mode.

+## Notes

+For running R scripts in terminal, use `Rscript` command.